nikosantoniadis/PrevOvrldIncidentsResults/README.md

-# PrevOvrldIncidentsResults
+# Preventing Overloading Incidents on Smart Grids: A Multiobjective Combinatorial Optimization Approach
-Results of the paper *Preventing Overloading Incidents on Smart Grids: A Multiobjective Combinatorial Optimization Approach* that will be presented on the 3rd International Conference on Optimization and Learning (OLA2020), Cadiz, Spain, 17-19 February 2020.
+Results and the presentation of the paper *Preventing Overloading Incidents on Smart Grids: A Multiobjective Combinatorial Optimization Approach* that will be presented on the 3rd International Conference on Optimization and Learning (OLA2020), Cadiz, Spain, 17-19 February 2020.

 ## Presentation